AsuMagic/smolisa-emu/doc/cpu.md

 The instruction pointer initializes in an implementation-defined manner (typically `0x0`).
 TODO: this should not really be the case, memory mapping will make this make more sense

+"Specific-purpose" registers may usually still be used as general purpose registers in specific contexts

 | Mnemonic   | Encoding | Use or ABI meaning                            | Saved    |
 |------------|----------|-----------------------------------------------|----------|
 |            |          | **General purpose registers**                 |          |